 [server]$ rm dreamhostpublickey

-Now the key sits on the server (protected from access by others)
+The key is saved on the server (protected from access by others).

 - Log out of PuTTY and start the program up again.